schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 > "Here we've folded the data on each planet's own period.
 You can see all three data sets - HIRES and both HARPS eras - fall right on top of each other on a clean sinusoid.
 That consistency across independent instruments is a strong check that the periods and amplitudes are right."

 ### Figure: Corner plot (top-right)
-What's shown: the Bayesian posterior distributions from the nested-sampling fit - 2D contours and 1D histograms for P_b, e_b, P_c, e_c, m_b, m_c.
+The Bayesian posterior distributions from the nested-sampling fit - 2D contours and 1D histograms for P_b, e_b, P_c, e_c, m_b, m_c.
 Red crosshairs mark the best-fit ("Best lnL") values.

 > "This corner plot is the output of our Bayesian fit - it shows not just single best values but the full uncertainty and correlations between parameters.
-You can see the posteriors are all single, well-defined peaks.
+Evidently, the posteriors are all single, well-defined peaks.
 There are no multiple competing solutions, which means the fit is well constrained."

 ### Table: Parameter values (next to the corner plot)
 What's shown: the best-fit orbital parameters at the reference epoch - periods, eccentricities, mutual inclination, and true masses, each with 68.3% confidence intervals.